 During World War II, paper shortages heavily impacted the printing of books in much of the world, especially in the UK.
 With the advent of paperbacks in 1935, the category was still relatively new as the war progressed.
 The confluence of war time shortages, cost cutting, & paper rationing led to a variety of publishers entering the space offering customers cheap, quick reads.
 Many of these were designed for a spontaneous purchase - sold on railway platforms and at newsagents.
 Short stories were perfectly suited for this burgeoning market.
 By now, Agatha Christie was an extremely successful and popular author, plus she had a large back catalogue of short stories.
 Consequently, her stories were highly appealing to publishers in this space.

 The three primary cheap paperback publishers in the UK in the years towards the end of the war were Todd Publishing, Polybooks, and Vallancey Press.
-The latter is arguably more well known from this period because of their publishing of Poirot and the Regatta Mystery and Crime In Cabin 66 - both of which are more common (relatively!) and periodically show up for sale at auctions, online sites and through dealers slightly more frequently than many of the others.
+All are very uncommon to find, though Vallancey Press's Poirot and the Regatta Mystery does periodically show up for sale at auctions, online sites and through dealers slightly more frequently than many of the others.
 See our article on Vallancey Press by clicking here.

 Collectively Todd, Polybooks and Vallancey Press (V.P.) only published eight Christie paperbacks between them though three titles were the same - just different publishers.
 Consequently copies of their books are incredibly rare and elusive for collectors.
 This is likely due to a smaller print volume and the somewhat disposable nature of these books.
 If you are lucky enough to find Agatha Christie short-story paperback books published by these firms during those years, then it will be one of the following: